WebOrigami/docs/src/content/framework/index.md

 Applying these concepts lets you create impressive results with much less work than other systems while maintaining control over all aspects of the process.

-The foundation of the project isn't hidden — if you want to understand things all the way down, explore the [programming pattern](/pattern), [core library](/core), and [language](language) that support the high-level framework.
+The foundation of the project isn't hidden — if you want to understand things all the way down, explore the [programming pattern](/pattern), [async-tree](/async-tree) library, and [language](language) that support the high-level framework.

 Follow the tutorial to build a simple website in Graph Origami and explore each of the above concepts in turn.